Into the Nest Intimate Views of the Courting Parenting and Family Lives of Birds

 The book's focus is on North American birds, so many of the species mentioned were unfamiliar to me, but I still found the information about their habits interesting and I could appreciate the beautiful photographs.
 There are some gorgeous shots of brightly coloured Cardinals and Bluebirds and hummingbirds in flight.
 I should warn Monty Python fans that this is not the expurgated version and does indeed contain the Nuthatch.

-Into the Nest would make a nice coffee table and reference book, more something to dip in and out of than read cover to cover.
+would make a nice coffee table and reference book, more something to dip in and out of than read cover to cover.
 I recommend it for keen birdwatchers and nature lovers.